Everest Base Camp Trek Return By Helicopter

 The Best Months for Everest Base Camp Trek Return by Helicopter

 What is the ideal best time for an Everest Base Camp trek?
 To put it plainly, the best times are spring and autumn.
 Yet, it's important to note that due to the extreme altitude of the region, weather predictions are uncertain.
-While people trek and climb all year, there are specific periods when the weather is more favorable for the average trekker.
-In order to offer a more precise recommendation for the best time, we've aimed for greater specificity.
+While people trek and climb all year, there are specific periods when the weather is more favourable for the average trekker.
+To offer a more precise recommendation for the best time, we've aimed for greater specificity.
 This way, you can organize your trip during the month that suits you best.

 March